 The classic lending guideline says your principal, interest, property tax, and insurance (PITI) should amount to no more than 28 percent of your gross income—but that number is arbitrary.
 A few percentage points off won’t make much of a difference, but a high mortgage payment is going to hurt sooner or later.

 On top of debt repayment, you have other non-negotiable bills every month: utilities, insurance, food, clothing, and other expenses.
-Then there are discretionary costs: savings, dining out, entertainment, travel, and other fun things.
-A brief period of unemployment, a medical emergency, or a car repair can quickly turn into a financial disaster.
+Then there are discretionary costs: savings, dining out, entertainment, travel, and fun.
+Not to mention it’s always smart to have savings for unexpected expenses like a brief period of unemployment, a medical emergency, or a car repair.
 Experts generally recommend keeping non-discretionary expenses to less than 50 percent of your take-home income.
 This percentage isn’t magic, but it’s a useful guideline.

-You probably don’t check your credit report or credit score all that often, but did you know most people find some sort of inaccuracy in their report?
-Being proactive and taking the time to understand your credit score can empower you to make better financial decisions.
+You probably don’t check your credit report or credit score all that often.
+When working towards buying a home, being proactive and taking the time to understand your credit score can empower you to make better financial decisions.
 You may even learn some things you didn’t know about your credit score—and these things can be very important to buying a home.
 Sometimes, paying off your credit cards or an old collection account actually hurts your credit profile more than it helps.
 Working with a mortgage professional will help you create the best possible financial scenario while you are building your home.

 When it comes to home loans, lenders always look at your debt-to-income ratio.
 The general rule of thumb is that your monthly mortgage payment should be between 28 and 36 percent of your monthly income, depending on your credit score.

 In order to determine how much your mortgage payment should be, lenders consider the following factors: